abayomiabiodun/Handwritten-Recognition-Using-MNIST/README.md

 Next we apply a Maxpooling2D layer that takes the maximum of each 2X2 result to distill the results down into something more manageable

-A dropout filter is then applied to prevent overfitting
+A dropout filter is then applied to prevent overfitting while building the model